TimCares/MasterThesis/docs/thesis/background/related_work/clip.typ

 scalar applied element-wise to the cosine similarities, which should be a familiar concept from knowledge distillation.

-In knowledge distillation, the temperature was introduced as a tunable hyperparameter @kd_survey @shre.
+In knowledge distillation, the temperature was introduced as a tuneable hyperparameter @kd_survey @shre.
 However, in CLIP it is a learnable parameter that is optimized during training, just like any other parameter in the model, eliminating the need for manual tuning.
 The temperature $t$ is optimized in log-space, which is why the actual temperature by which logits are scaled, is given by $exp(t)$ @clip.